Best Condo Insurance Companies: How To Choose The Right Coverage

-All-in master policies are more inclusive than Bare walls-in policies, providing more comprehensive coverage.
+Single entity master policies are more inclusive than bare walls-in policies, providing more comprehensive coverage.
 They include much of the interior of the condo units, often including appliances, wiring, flooring and fixtures.
-If your HOA has an all-in policy, you'll be able to save on your personal condo insurance, as you will not need maximum coverage.
+If your HOA has a single entity policy, you'll be able to save on your personal condo insurance, as you will not need maximum coverage.

-Single entity coverage is the most comprehensive type of master insurance policy.
-It covers all property and structures in your complex, as well as fixed appliances and the interior of your unit at the time of purchase.
-That means if you add a new dishwasher and it is damaged in a fire, single entity coverage won't cover it.
-But if your unit came with a dishwasher and it is damaged, single entity will apply.
-The only exclusion of single entity coverage is for your personal property, such as your furniture and clothes.
+All-in policies are the most comprehensive type of master insurance policy.
+They cover all property and structures in your complex, as well as fixed appliances, the interior of your unit and upgrades.
+That means if you add a new dishwasher and it is damaged in a fire, an all-in will likely cover it, while a single entity policy wouldn't.
+The only exclusion of all-in coverage is for your personal property, such as your furniture and clothes.

 No matter how comprehensive your HOA's master policy is, we recommend always having some type of condo insurance.
 That's because the master policy will never cover your personal property, guests getting injured in your home, loss of use, or personal liability in and out of your home.

 The first step in finding the best insurance policy for you is understanding your HOA's master policy and identifying the coverage gaps it leaves.
 Once you know what coverage you need, you should always compare quotes from multiple companies.